Mercan Group

 Path 3 — Canadian great-grandparent

 Your great-grandparent was Canadian and you can document an unbroken chain to the present.
-The newest path opened under Bill C-3 — substantial documentary work required, especially for older Quebec records.
+Note: whether a great-grandparent connection qualifies depends on the specific provisions of the Citizenship Act that apply to your ancestor's situation.
+Not all great-grandparent connections automatically qualify — a case assessment is strongly recommended before applying.
+Substantial documentary work is typically required, especially for older Quebec records.

 4. 4